cdapio/tephra/README.rst

 Continuuity Tephra provides globally consistent transactions on top of Apache HBase.
-While HBase provides strong consistency and row-level or region-level ACID operations, it sacrifices cross-region and cross-table consistency in favor of scalability.
+While HBase provides strong consistency with row- or region-level ACID operations, it sacrifices cross-region and cross-table consistency in favor of scalability.
 This trade-off requires application developers to handle the complexity of ensuring consistency when their modifications span region boundaries.
 By providing support for global transactions that span regions, tables, or